yokoffing/ChatGPT-Prompts/README.md

 > * Yes, and `the charging case is very well designed`.
 How is it designed?

 ### [Go for volume](https://oneusefulthing.substack.com/i/88037304/go-for-volume)
-> * Come up with 50 brillant ideas for a `business around dental hygiene`.
+> * Come up with 50 brilliant ideas for a `business around dental hygiene`.

 > * Give me 50 `uses for a paperclip`.